 Whilst on this short residency she finished her third play titled The Last Letter, about a young woman coping with the grief of losing her brother, amongst the stress of dealing with a seemingly doomed, long-distance-internet-relationship, which was shortlisted in 2012 for Auckland Theatre Company’s development series The Next Stage.

-Most recently Mel was contracted to participate in a development workshop with South Pacific Pictures on Season 5 of TVNZ’s ‘Go Girls’.
-She has also just graduated once again with a Graduate Diploma in Communication, and plans to continue writing for the stage, page and screen.
+In 2012 Mel was contracted to participate in a development workshop with South Pacific Pictures on Season 5 of TVNZ’s ‘Go Girls’.
+She also graduated once again with a Graduate Diploma in Communication, and plans to continue writing for the stage, page and screen.

 You can reach Mel at: